Linearizing Algebraic Matroids: The Best Case: Algebraically Closed and Characteristic Zero

 \subsection{Algebraic varieties}

 To describe this construction it is helpful to use language from algebraic geometry.
 Let $S = k[x_1, \ldots, x_n]$.
 For any ideal $I\subseteq S$, the \emph{algebraic set} $V(I) = \{ z\in k^n : f(z) = 0\, \ \forall f\in S\}$ is the common vanishing locus of the polynomials in $I$.
 The family of algebraic subsets of $k^n$ is closed under finite unions and arbitrary intersections.
 If $P\subseteq S$ is a prime ideal, we call $V(P)$ an {\em irreducible variety}.
-The next lemma, which we state with out proof, is a consequence of the Nullstellensatz and describes two important properties of irreducible algebraic sets. \begin{lemma} Let $k$ be an algebraically closed field and $P\subseteq k[x_1, \ldots, x_n]$ a prime ideal.
-Then the irreducible variety $X = V(P)$ is \begin{enumerate}[(a)] \item non-empty; \item not the union of a finite number of proper algebraic subsets of $X$. \end{enumerate} \end{lemma} Lemma \ref{lem: noth} fails if $k$ is not algebraically closed.
+The next lemma, which we state without proof, is a consequence of the Nullstellensatz and describes two important properties of irreducible varieties. \begin{lemma} Let $k$ be an algebraically closed field and $P\subseteq k[x_1, \ldots, x_n]$ a prime ideal.
+Then the irreducible variety $X = V(P)$ is \begin{enumerate}[(a)] \item nonempty; \item not the union of a finite number of proper algebraic subsets of $X$. \end{enumerate} \end{lemma} Lemma \ref{lem: noth} fails if $k$ is not algebraically closed.
+For example if $P = \langle x^2 + 1\rangle\subseteq \mathbb{R}[x]$, then $V(P)$ is empty.